MozillaIndia/openbook/manuscript/structure.md

 - Every entity (individual or team) in the community starts with a preset level of trust
 - The level of trust allows for different level of responsibilities to be undertaken
 - The trust level can be gained or lost, based on the activities/track-records

-### FAQ

-A: What are self-checks? \\
-Q: Self-evaluation, which includes introspection (analyze your own ideas and thoughts) and retrospection (analyze the past and identify things which can be improved).
-This can be done both for yourself or for a team or, even, for the larger community.

 ## Hierarchy